If you have a family member who is elderly or has difficulty walking, you may be wondering how they can safely use a walker on the stairs.

 The CDC also says that, “Most falls are caused by a combination of risk factors.
 The more risk factors a person has, the greater their chances of falling.“

-Walkers, canes, and other assistive devices can help to reduce your fall risk.
+Walkers, single point canes, and other assistive devices can help to reduce your fall risk.

 When Using A Standard Walker, Which Leg Goes First?

-If you are using a walker after surgery, we recommend that you use the leg that was operated on first and then your good leg.
+If you are using a walker after surgery, we recommend that you use the leg that was operated on first and then your stronger leg.